sc-ventures/cloudbreak-documentation/docs/security.md

 ## Security Overview

-To ensure maximum security for your clusters, Cloudbreak utilizes cloud provider security resources such as virtual networks, security groups, and identity and access management.
-In addition, Coudbreak allows you to configure Kerberos to ensure secure authentication.
+Cloudbreak utilizes cloud provider security resources such as virtual networks, security groups, and identity and access management:

 1. **Network isolation** is achieved via user-configured virtual networks and subnets.
     Read more about [Virtual Networks](#virtual-networks).